Jamrot/servers/src/sequentialthinking/README.md

 ### Usage with Cursor

-Add the following JSON block to ~/.cursor/mcp.json
+Add the following JSON block to .cursor/mcp.json in your workspace.

 ```json
 {